 From here, sunny stretches alternate, in the midst of the typical Ligurian "Fasce" planted with olive trees, and more shady stretches that line a small stream, up to the sixteenth century Torre Doria; a steep staircase leads behind the Abbey and then to the enchanting bay of San Fruttuoso, where you can stop for a lunch break and an unforgettable swim.

-The return began taking the path that starts east of San Fruttuoso, between the houses of the fishermen of the village "La Cheta" and bring to "Base 0" through the heliport once the climb is quite demanding, but the effort is compensated by splendid views of the Bay and on the stretch of sea below.
+The return starts by taking the path starting east of San Fruttuoso, among the fishermen's houses in La Cheta and leading to Base "0" crossing the heliport; the climb is immediately quite a challenge, but the effort is compensated by wonderful views of the bay and the sea below.

 - From 3h to 4h